extra-p/extrap-gpr/README.md

 Navigate to the folder, the analysis you want to reproduce, e.g., `cd 2_parameters/1_noise/`.

-`./run_analysis.sh` to run the analysis in parallel on a cluster.
+1. `./run_analysis.sh` to run the analysis in parallel on a cluster.
-`./process.sh` to run the postprocessing after all jobs have finished.
+2. `./process.sh` to run the postprocessing after all jobs have finished.
-`./archive.sh <folder_name>` archive all of the result data into the given foldername.
+3. `./archive.sh <folder_name>` archive all of the result data into the given foldername.
-`python single_plot.py --path <folder_name>/analysis_results/ --name results_<folder_name> --reps 4` create a result plot using the data found in the archived experiment folder.
+4. `python single_plot.py --path <folder_name>/analysis_results/ --name results_<folder_name> --reps 4` create a result plot using the data found in the archived experiment folder.
+5. `python budget_usage_plot.py --path final/analysis_results/ --name budget_usage --reps 4` to run the budget analysis.
+Shows you how efficiently the different point selection strategies utilize the available budgets.

 Basic usage for single runs: `python synthetic_evaluation.py --nr-parameters 2 --nr-functions 100 --nr-repetitions 4 --noise 1 --mode budget --budget 10 --plot True --normalization True --grid-search 3 --base-values 2`